zrshishir/currency-conversion-frontend/README.md

 ### Features
 	1. Authentication, warning messages and success messages
-	2. Sign up page with front end validation
-	3. Sign in page with front end validation
+	2. Sign in page with front end validation
-	4. Log out functionalities
+	3. Log out functionalities with api integration
-	5. Product module with data tables and pagination
+	4. Transaction module with data tables and pagination
-	6. Product creation form with success message
+	5. Currency Conversion form with success message
-	7. Image upload functionality using base64 encoded
+    6. Currency Conversion with authentication
+	7. Accessing All 3 required reports on home page with third highest conversion without authentication.
+    8. Fully respnsive design
+    9. Layered based project structured.

 ## Project setup
-	Project setup details are described below step by step: The backend api for this project is [here](https://github.com/zrshishir/product-backend)
+	Project setup details are described below step by step: The backend api for this project is [here](https://github.com/zrshishir/currency-conversion)
-		1. Download or clone the project from [Product Frontend](git@github.com:zrshishir/cconversion-frontend.git).
+		1. Download or clone the project from [Currency Conversion Frontend](git@github.com:zrshishir/currency-conversion-frontend.git).
 		2. Go to the project's root directory and run the command `npm install`
 		3. Go to the `/src/api` directory and edit the `cconversion-frontend.js`.
 Assign your domain name with `ROOT_URL`.
 			`const ROOT_URL = 'your-domain-name/api'`